 On the other hand, you can know you are just lazy and not depressed if the duration of feeling low motivation and energy lasts only a short period.
-When feeling lazy, it is your choice not to do anything or postpone tasks for a period.
+When feeling lazy, it is your choice not to do anything or postpone tasks for a period of time.
 Within a few days, you are back on your feet doing what is expected of you.

 - Effects on mood and thoughts

 This is perhaps the most obvious difference between depression and laziness.
 When it is depression and not just laziness, your mood and outlook towards life are affected negatively.
 Extended periods of grumpiness, hopelessness, despair, sadness, and negative thought patterns are some of the signs of depression.